Discipline Response Procedures

 - For sensitive complaints such as sexual misconduct, alternative testimony options will be available to all parties, such as placing a privacy screen between parties or use of technology such as skype/facetime to allow for testimony outside the physical presence of the other parties.
 These options are intended to make the parties more comfortable without working to the disadvantage of the other party.

 - The College will work to maintain the rights of both parties and no determination of being in violation shall be made until a hearing is completed.
 Filing a false report is a serious matter and will result in discipline charges being filed with the potential of suspension or expulsion from the institution.

-- Potential victims of sexual misconduct have the right to appeal a hearing decision not in their favor by notifying the Vice President for Student Services in writing of the grounds for appeal with a statement supporting their appeal within two (2) business days at 5pm.
-The vice president will review: a. whether the rights affirmed by the Board of Trustees have been denied; b. whether the adjudication was supported by the preponderance of the evidence; c. whether the procedures for a campus judicial proceeding and the sexual misconduct policy were appropriately applied.
+- Both parties have the right to appeal a hearing decision not in their favor by notifying the Dean of Student Affairs in writing of the grounds for appeal with a statement supporting their appeal within two (2) business days at 5pm.
+The Dean of Student Affairs will review: a. whether the rights affirmed by the Board of Trustees have been denied; b. whether the adjudication was supported by the preponderance of the evidence; c. whether the procedures for a campus judicial proceeding and the sexual misconduct policy were appropriately applied.
 The decision may be upheld or overturned on these criteria.

 Allegations Against Staff/ Faculty

 Allegations against faculty/staff will be forwarded to the Director of Human Resources who will conduct an initial investigation.
-Upon a finding of probable cause that the sexual misconduct policy has been violated, the matter will be referred to the executive officer for the division employing the accused staff/faculty member.
-The executive officer shall follow the process outlined in the faculty/staff manual.
-A Title IX co-coordinator shall serve as the victims advocate throughout this process.
+Upon a finding of probable cause that the sexual misconduct/sexual harassment policy has been violated, the matter will be referred to the department head employing the accused staff/faculty member.
+The department head shall follow the process outlined in the faculty/staff manual.
+Resources to support both parties will be provided.